alf-p-steinbach/coding-interview-problems/001!minimum-missing-positive/discussion.md

 ## C++ framework for solution and testing.

-You can use the following template for testing your C++ solution as a file in the “code” folder:
+You can use the following template for testing a C++ solution as a file in the “code” folder:

 *your-solution.cpp*
 ~~~cpp